St Helen's Church, Bilton-in-Ainsty

 The church is constructed of limestone and cobbles.
 It has a four-bay nave and three-bay chancel, aisles, a south porch, and a bellcote at the west end.
 The bellcote dates from the 17th century and is believed to have replaced a bell tower.
 The west wall has a restored Norman arched window, with an oculus window above, and the south aisle has a possible Saxon window in its west wall, reset in the 13th century and restored by Scott.

 Inside, the aisles have arcades with circular piers.
 The chancel has remains of a piscina, and has corbels in the eaves with early carvings of animals and two sheela na gigs.
 There is also a carved mass dial.
-There are fragments of three 10th century Anglo-Norse crosses, and one Saxon cross.
+There are fragments of three 10th-century Anglo-Norse crosses, and one Saxon cross.
 There is a brass monument of about 1400, which is believed to depict an abbess of Syningthwaite.
 The plain bowl font was moved from Tockwith.
 There is also an altar table from about 1600 and an eagle lectern of similar date.

+The Church also contains a female effigy, likely of Alice Vavasour, crafted out of fine sandstone and depicts the woman holding a bird.
+Alice was a descendant of the Haget family and a patron to local Priories.
+Alice may have been buried at the church but likely she was buried at Syningthwaite Priory, built by Bertram Haget.
+If she was buried in the Priory she would’ve been moved to St Helen’s after its dissolution.

+The effigy, associated with Alice Vavasour.

+In 2015 the effigy was moved to the north aisle sanctuary during restoration to remove algae from the Church.